-Hi, guys, Rideshare Guy here, and today I’ve got a video for you with my number one rule for new Uber drivers, and don’t worry, I’m not going to hold the suspense too long.
+Rideshare Guy here, and I want to share a video for you that has my number one rule for new Uber drivers, and don’t worry, I’m not going to hold the suspense too long.
 The number one rule that I have is: Don’t chase the surge!
-If you guys are a new driver, you’ve probably seen those driver maps when you log in, and you’ve seen the red areas, right?
+If you guys are a new driver, you’ve probably seen the maps in the driver app that show surge pricing.

-The darker the red you see, the more surge. and often, when new drivers start, they’re pretty tempted.
+The darker the color you see, the higher the surge pricing.
+And often, when new drivers start, they’re pretty tempted.
 They know that when they go to that surge zone, they’re going to make more, right?
 Wrong.
 That’s actually the number one mistake I see that new drivers are making all the time.
 If you guys are an experienced driver, or you’ve been around for a few months, you’ve probably realized that by now.

 Chasing the surge is tempting, but the wrong thing to do